-The Commission has increased the State Minimum Wage by $40.90 per week, which brings the State Minimum Wage to $819.90 per week from 1 July 2022.
-The Commission also increased award rates up to the C10 classification rate by $40.90 per week, and increased rates of pay for award classifications at the C10 classification and above by 4.65%.
+The Western Australian Industrial Relations Commission has increased the State Minimum Wage by 5.3%, which brings the State Minimum Wage to $863.40 per week from 1 July 2023.
+The Commission also increased award rates by 5.3% from that time.

 In making its decision, the Commission is required to consider the need to —

 - ensure that Western Australians have a system of fair wages and conditions of employment; and